katlegoprince1998/House_Rental_API/README.md

 Data Models
 House Entity

+6. Paginated List of Houses

+Endpoint: GET /?page={page}&size={size}

+Description: Retrieve a paginated list of rental properties.

+    page: The page number to retrieve (default: 0).
+    size: The number of items per page (default: 10).

     id: Unique identifier for the property.
     title: Title of the property listing.
     description: Description of the property.